frischzenger/leveldb-1.18/README.md

 #Windows Installation of LEVELDB1.18
+with visual c++ solution files in the folder leveldb

 **LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**

 Authors: Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)